getpelican/pelican/docs/index.rst

 Pelican
 #######

-Pelican is a simple weblog generator, writen in python.
+Pelican is a simple weblog generator, written in python.

 * Write your weblog entries directly with your editor of choice (vim!) and directly in restructured text, or markdown.